Regulations Respecting Customs Bonded Warehouses

-3. (1) Subject to subsection (4), the Minister may issue a licence to any person who
+3. (1) Subject to subsection (4), the Minister of Public Safety and Emergency Preparedness may issue a licence to any person who

-(b) provides such security as may be required under subsection 91(4) of the Customs Tariff and in accordance with section 4; and
+(b) provides such security as may be required under subsection 91(4) of the Customs Tariff and in accordance with section 4.

 (2) Any person who wishes to apply for a licence in respect of a proposed bonded warehouse shall submit a completed application in the prescribed form, together with a detailed plan of the proposed bonded warehouse, to the chief officer of customs.

 (3) The plan referred to in subsection (2) must indicate